fardoss/public_assets/docs_md/smart-logic/remove.md

 3. AND a folder name includes eyes

-If these 3 points are met, Fardoss will remove
+If these 3 statements are met, Fardoss will remove

 1. Folder that starts with background